BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

 </settings>
 ````
-You need to add any new repositories to this list whenever you add some to the pom.xml.
+You need to add any new repositories to this list whenever a new repository was added to the pom.xml.

 ###Build on Start
 The first build of a day can take a while, because every version gets re-checked once every day.